-Medvedev halts Tsonga to book Nishikori final
+Medvedev Halts Tsonga To Book Nishikori Final

+Jo-Wilfried Tsonga was denied a first ATP Tour final appearance since October 2017 as he was beaten 7-6 (8-6) 6-2 by Daniil Medvedev in the last four of the Brisbane International on Saturday.

-The former world No.5 saw his 2018 season wrecked by injury and approached this tournament ranked No.239, but he found his form again in Australia to move within reach of a 29th Tour final, his first since Vienna the year before last.
+The former world number five saw his 2018 season wrecked by injury and approached this tournament ranked 239th, but he found his form again in Australia to move within reach of a 29th Tour final - his first since Vienna the year before last.

-It was not to be, though, as No.4 seed Medvedev instead joined Kei Nishikori in Sunday's showpiece match after recovering from a tricky start at Pat Rafter Arena.
+It was not to be, though, as fourth seed Medvedev instead joined Kei Nishikori in Sunday's showpiece match after recovering from a tricky start at Pat Rafter Arena.

 Tsonga staved off three break points in the opening game and responded in fine fashion, breaking himself and surging into a 3-0 lead.